 - The tell-tale "click, click, click" of the starter when you turn the key in the ignition.

-If you are out on the freeway and for some reason you need a jump, keep in mind, if you turn on your flashers with your hood up, it is the universal sign that you are having car trouble.
+NOTE: If you are out on the freeway and for some reason you need a jump, keep in mind, if you turn on your flashers with your hood up, it is the universal sign that you are having car trouble.
 You don't know who is going to stop!
 Especially to my lady friends, but guys, you should listen up too!
 If someone stops and that person gives you the willies, just give them a wave and "I got it" or "My (husband, dad, brother, big mean uncle, any male noun) is on his way".
 Let the person know you have help on the way.
-With this statement you're indicating that someone is coming for you, so at any minute they may be pulling up, and you're letting the one giving you the willies, in a nice way, know that you don't need their help and they can keep going.
-Unfortunately this is the world we live in today, caution on the side of your safety.
+With this statement, you're indicating that someone is coming for you, so at any minute they may be pulling up, and you're letting the one giving you the willies, in a nice way, know that you don't need their help and they can keep going.
+Unfortunately, this is the world we live in today, caution on the side of your safety.
 You cannot identify every weirdo out there, at least listen to your instincts, if it feels uncomfortable, then wave them on.

 With that being said, I have found men to be the best option when looking for a jump start, merely because they usually know cars to some degree, usually, but not always, compared to most women that have never opened the hood of a car.

-Attach the Jumper Cables - Positive Then Negative
+Attach the Jumper Cables: Positive Then Negative

 So, you have a willing subject for the jump start.
 You have jumper cables in hand.

-- Pull the "jumper vehicle" up to the dead vehicle on the side that the battery is located or pull it up "grill to grill", but don't let the vehicles touch each other, AND don't you touch both vehicles at the same time.
+- Pull the "jumper vehicle" up to the dead vehicle on the side where the battery is located or pull it up "grill to grill", but don't let the vehicles touch each other, AND don't you touch both vehicles at the same time.

 - Now, before hooking up the cables to anything, make certain that the alligator clamps are not touching each other.
 I will take the black, negative cable, and clip it onto the cord of the red, positive cable (see photo).
-This way the positive and negative clamps can't touch each other accidently.
+This way the positive and negative clamps can't touch each other accidentally.

 - Now take the other end of the jumper cables, check the dead battery to determine which is positive, and clamp the red positive cable to the battery + post.
 For the negative clamp, it is recommended to place it on a ground source other than the battery negative post.
 This could be a bolt attached to the frame or a bare metal part of the frame.
-If you can't find an alternative spot than clamp it to the negative terminal, it's just not good for the battery, and don't have your face right by it when you start the car.
+If you can't find an alternative spot then clamp it to the negative terminal, it's just not good for the battery, and don't have your face right by it when you start the car.
 Remember positive first, negative second.

 Remove the Jumper Cables